 The building has served many purposes during its lifetime including hosting the Morton County Administrative offices and courthouse after the Collins Avenue Courthouse burned in a spectacular fire on May 13, 1941.
 It served in that capacity until 1956 when Morton County built and opened a new office building and courthouse.
 It would also serve as the headquarters for Company A, 131st Engineers Combat Battalion of the ND National Guard until a new Armory was later built north of the Mandan High School.

-The first "public" library opened in the basement, in the southeast corner of the building in March 1939.
-A 99 year-lease was signed by the county at no cost, but utilities to be paid by the library funds on the guarantee the facility would be open at least 2 nights a week and supply a free reading room while open.
+The public library was relocated to an room in the southeast corner of the building in March 1939.
+A 99-year lease was signed by the county at no cost, but utilities to be paid by the library funds on the guarantee the facility would be open at least 2 nights a week and supply a free reading room while open.
 Up to that point in time, the library was not free, but operated on a subscription basis.
-Morton County's library remained there until 2008 when voters approved its merger with the Mandan City Library in its current location on Main Street.
+Morton County's library remained there until 2008 when voters approved its merger with the Mandan City Library in its current location in the former railroad warehouse on Main Street.

 ... and as it appeared in 2007